vestrel00/contacts-android/docs/other/link-unlink-contacts.md

 > ℹ️ For more info, read [Query contacts (advanced)](./../basics/query-contacts-advanced.md).

-Alternatively, you may use the extensions provided in `ContactLikResult`.
+Alternatively, you may use the extensions provided in `contact.core.util.ContactLinkResult.kt`.
 To get the parent Contact of all linked RawContacts,

 ```kotlin
 val contact = linkResult.contact(contactsApi)